Sony’s main Android APIs all in one package

 Open source archive

-The Sony Add-on SDK includes open source components that have been modified.
-You can download the Sony Add-on SDK open source archive from our open source download area to see these modifications.
+The add-on SDK from Sony includes open source components that have been modified.
+You can download the open source archive from our open source download area to see these modifications.

-If you have any questions while you’re developing, check out the Troubleshooting sections in the Sony Add-on SDK documentation kit.
+If you have any questions while you’re developing, check out the Troubleshooting sections in the documentation kit.
 If you have any questions the installation or emulator setup, there is also a Troubleshooting section on the Install page.

 So if you have a question, just make sure you add the term “Sony” to your question.
 Then we should be able to catch your question, and support you in your development!